WHAT IS MYOFASCIAL RELEASE.. AND WHAT IS IT GOOD FOR?

 DO YOU FEEL LIKE YOUR BODY IS SLUMPING FORWARD?

 DO YOU FEEL LIKE YOU HAVE A HARD TIME STANDING UP STRAIGHT DUE TO BAD POSTURE?

 IS YOUR NECK TIGHT?

-DO YOU HAVE LIMITED MOVEMENT (ROM) AFTER A SURGERY?
+DO YOU HAVE LIMITED MOVEMENT (ROM) MONTHS OR YEARS AFTER A SURGERY?